Resources for becoming a more sustainable musician/music lover

 Are green CDs possible?

-Discmakers reports that while actual cds (are people still using cds?) have to be made of plastic, there are a lot of ways to green the process.
-Recycling, using vegetable based inks, and lighter non-plastic packaging helps.
+Discmakers reports that while actual cds (are people still using cds?) have to be made of plastic, there are a lot of ways to green the process. #Recycling, using vegetable based inks, and lighter non-plastic packaging helps.
 Conversely, GreenDisk helps dispose of technotrash.

 Julie’s Bicycle & other UK programmes

 Julie’s Bicycle was created provide and share sustainable resources with musicians.
-You can see their infographics that help you think about facets of shows that can be greened.
+You can see their infographics that help you think about facets of shows that can be greened. #festival #touring

 Great Example: Jack Johnson Greening Music